Placeholder-Software/WetSurfaceDecals/docs/Reference/ParticleWetSplatter.md

 ## Randomize Size

 An optional component which, if enabled, randomly inflates each new decal by some amount.
-See [Decal Size](#Decal-Size).

 ### Min/Max Inflation